-When federal changes are made, Arizona legislature must adopt those changes if the Arizona starting points are to be kept the same.
-The legislature will address this issue when it is in session during 2024.
-We must publish these forms before this issue will be addressed by the legislature.
-When we went to print, Arizona had not yet adopted any federal tax law changes enacted after January 1, 2023.
+When federal changes are made, the Arizona legislature must adopt those changes if the Arizona starting points are kept the same.
+The legislature will address this issue when it is in session during 2025.
+The Arizona Department of Revenue must publish these forms before this issue is addressed by the legislature.
+When ADOR went to print, Arizona had not yet adopted any federal tax law changes made after January 1, 2024.

 What does this mean to you?
-It means that if any of the federal law changes made in 2023 apply to your 2023 return, you can opt to file your 2023 return using one of the following methods:
+It means that if any of the federal law changes made after January 1, 2024 apply to your 2024 return, you can opt to file your 2024 return using one of the following methods:

-- 1. You can wait and file your 2023 return after this issue has been addressed. - To do this, you may need to ask for a filing extension.
-You must pay 90% of the tax due by the due date of the return before any extension. - 2.
-You can file your 2023 return assuming that the federal law changes will be adopted.
-The 2023 tax forms make this assumption.
+1. You can wait and file your 2024 return after this issue has been addressed.

+To do this, you may need to ask for a filing extension.
+You must pay 90% of the tax due by the due date of the return before any extension.

+2. You can file your 2024 return, assuming that the federal law changes will be adopted.
+The 2024 tax forms make these assumptions.